jiansonglei/jiansonglei.github.io/_pages/cv.md

 Education
 ======
 * B.S. in College of Computer, National University of Defense Technology, 2013
-* M.S. in College of Computer, National University of Defense Technology, 2015 (In advance)
+* M.S. in College of Computer, National University of Defense Technology, 2015 (To pursue doctoral study in advance)
-* Visiting Advanced Analytics Institute, University of Technology Sydney, 2016-2018
+* Visiting Advanced Analytics Institute, University of Technology Sydney, 2016.9 - 2018.9
 * Ph.D in College of Computer, National University of Defense Technology, 2019 (expected)

 Activities